nehamoopen/workshop-worcs-pilot/README.md

 WORCS is an R package that takes you from data to published paper in a single streamlined workflow, making the entire process of your analysis, up to the submission of your manuscript, reproducible.
 The WORCS workflow optionally facilitates pre-registration, sharing your code and your data (safely!), and the submission of a pre-print.

-This workshop will be taught by [RDM Support](https://www.uu.nl/en/research/research-data-management)  in collaboration with [Caspar van Lissa](https://github.com/cjvanlissa), the author of the WORCS package.
+This workshop will be taught by [RDM Support](https://www.uu.nl/en/research/research-data-management)  in collaboration with [Caspar van Lissa](https://github.com/cjvanlissa), the author of the `worcs` package and WORCS workflow.
 We will give you an overview of the workflow and introduce you to its use.
 You will create your first reproducible project by going through all steps of the workflow yourself.

 ## Upcoming workshops
-Check [uu.nl/rdm](https://www.uu.nl/en/research/research-data-management/training-workshops/introduction-to-r-data) for upcoming workshops.
+This is a pilot workshop.
+For upcoming workshops check [uu.nl/rdm](https://www.uu.nl/en/research/research-data-management/training-workshops/introduction-to-r-data) for upcoming workshops.
 Registration is mandatory, and opens 2 months in advance of the course.

 ## Installation requirements